Resources: How to Create Podcasts with Your Students

 - Subject of the audio must include an artwork from the collection of the Smithsonian American Art Museum.

-- Do not use of copyright protected material, such as music or video.
+- Do not use copyright protected material, such as music, soundtracks, or other audio recordings.

-- Avoid reference to commercial or trademark-protected products.
+- Avoid references to commercial or trademark-protected products.

 - Podcasting encourages students to make connections between American art and their humanities curricula.